comp-machine-learning-spring2021/portfolio-krhablutzel/A-clustering/README.md

 These descriptions subjectively seem to fit our weather more accurately than the traditional Spring, Summer, Autumn, and Winter, but twelve is an oddly specific number.
 After learning about clustering algorithms, I started wondering, *what is the optimal number of clusters to describe North Carolina's weather?*

+explaining the coding element (think something similar to a short project write-up)
+- build own k-means implementation
+- compare to `sklearn` k-means and spectral clustering - comp complex/benchmark
+- find __ works best
+- use __ to cluster weather into 4 and 12 seasions, explore visually
+- elbowology to find optimal cluster size